schluppeck/learningMatlab/README.md

 ## Notes

 - In the 2015/2016 iteration of the course, I modified the hands-on project for building a simple behavioural task to use **mgl** (https://github.com/justingardner/mgl).
 Although this requires teaching a couple more details on how stimuli are being displayed by the OpenGL machinery and it's not pure Matlab, it's (a) more realistic and (b) makes displaying different kinds of stimuli, obtaining keyboard responses, etc. much more fun and doable.
+- In the 2017 iteration, students built a psychophysical experiment (slightly different task, but similar in spirit)
+- In 2018, the assignment for the course was complete and extend an analysis script for fMRI data by writing some helper functions.
+Students were also using ``pusblish()`` to explore documentation and mixing code with report writing.

 ## Contact